Kawkababid1997/Salary-Prediction-For-Future-Employee/README.md

 </p>

 ### Feature Engineering
-The training data is cleaned, shuffled and reindexed and using one hot encoding categorical data is encoded to get the final training and test dataframes.
+The training data was cleaned, shuffled and reindexed and using one hot encoding categorical data was encoded to obtain the final training and test dataframes.
-We find from Exploratory data Analaysis Heatmap that:
+We concluded from Exploratory data Analaysis Heatmap that:
 There is a weak positive relationship (0.38) between salary and yearsExperience.
 There is a weak negative relationship between (-0.3) salary and milesFromMetropolis.
-The prediction will be unreliable due to the weak correaltion.
-Therefore, we engineer new features to enhance model performance.
+This prediction will be unreliable due to the weak correaltion.
+Therefore, we engineered new features to enhance model performance.

 **New Features:Calculate descriptive statistics by aggregating categorical features (Eg: Group_mean, Group_min, Group_max, Group_std)**

 ### Model Selection and Evaluation:
 The three different regreesion algorithms selected were 1.Linear Regression  2.
 RandomForest Regressor 3.Gradient Boosting Regressor

-Mean Squared Error(MSE) is selected as the evaluation metric.
-The model with lowest MSE is selected as the best model.
+Mean Squared Error(MSE) was selected as the evaluation metric.
+The model with lowest MSE was selected as the best model.

 ### Best Model:
 After doing 2 fold cross validation on each selected models, the following MSE was measured for corresponding models